filecoin-project/data-transfer-benchmark/README.md

    - **Default**: 1024
 - `raw_leaves` - should unixfs leaves be raw bytes (true), or wrapped as protonodes (false)
    - **Default**: true
-- `disk_store` - when we ingest the file to unix fs, should the blockstore where it lives be stored on disk (true) or memory (false)
-   - **Default**: default - false
 - `concurrency` - number of files to construct and attempt to transfer *simultaneously*
    - **Default**: 1
-- `use_car_stores` - on the provider, store each file with a go-filestore backed by a CarV2 for the index and on the other side write the results to a single CarV2 file as the blockstore.
-This mimics the way Lotus transfers files.

 Why you might want to change these:
 - obviously large file sizes more closely mirror use cases in a typical filecoin data transfer work load
 - the links per level, chunk size, and raw leaves allow you to expriment with different dag structures and see how graphsync performs in different conditions
-- the disk store allows you to measure the impact of datastore performance
 - concurrency allows you to test how graphsync performs under heavy loads of attempting transfer many files simultaneously
 - using car stores emulates the Lotus transfer flow, which is MUCH faster than using a single data store